Code-Institute-Submissions/milestone-project-90/README.md

 - <a href="https://www.bootstrapcdn.com/" style="_blank">Javascript / JQuery</a>  - For the Modal and Responsive Navbar expand and collapse functionality.

+- <a href="https://michalsnik.github.io/aos/" style="_blank">Animate On Scroll</a> - The AOS library developed by Michal Sajnóg

 - <a href="https://fancyapps.com/fancybox/3/" style="_blank">Fancybox3</a> - JavaScript lightbox library for presenting various types of media.
 Responsive, touch-enabled and customizable.